Overland Park Sex Crime Attorneys

 Fighting charges involving sex crimes can be a significant challenge—even when the allegations are baseless.
 Often, the cases revolve around the statements of the accuser and the accused, with slim to no physical evidence available to demonstrate what actually happened.
 In addition, sex crime investigators focus on collecting evidence that supports the allegations rather than evidence indicating they may be based on faulty memory, false memories, or outright fabrication.
 If you are facing allegations of a sexual offense, you need someone on your side to protect your rights and your freedom.
 You need Joseph, Hollander & Craft’s Overland Park sex crime attorneys.

-What to Do If You’re Accused of a Sex Crime and How Our Overland Park Sex Crime Attorneys Can Help
+How Our Overland Park Sex Crime Attorneys Help the Accused

-Contact one of Joseph, Hollander & Craft’s Overland Park sex crime attorneys immediately upon learning that an allegation has been made against you.
+Contact one of Joseph, Hollander & Craft’s Overland Park sex crime defense attorneys immediately upon learning that an allegation has been made against you.
 Early intervention by a skilled defense lawyer can make a huge difference in the outcome of your case.
+One of our criminal defense attorneys will thoroughly examine all of the evidence in your case, candidly advise you regarding your options, and develop the best defense strategy for your situation.

-Defending your innocence requires assembling a knowledgeable team that will collect evidence in your favor—before it is too late.
+We defend our client’s constitutional rights, guard against wrongful convictions, negotiate fair plea agreements, and advocate for just sentences.
+Defending your rights requires assembling a knowledgeable team that will collect evidence in your favor—before it is too late.
 Before security footage is taped over, before messages are deleted, before trash is discarded, before witnesses’ memories fade, talk to a defense attorney who can ensure you have what you need to refute a wrongful accusation.
-JHC’s Overland Park sex offense lawyers will work with you and a professional investigator to collect the exonerating evidence police might overlook.
+Our team will work with you and a professional investigator to collect the exonerating evidence police might overlook.

 If you act early enough, your defense attorney may be able to convince the prosecutor to consider this evidence before making a charging decision.
 It could determine whether the allegations ever make it to court at all.